Skip to main content

 Prognosis

 • This depends on fracture type, mechanism of injury and the patient's age and underlying health.
-In general, an elderly person with a proximal humeral fracture never regains full range of movement, whether treated conservatively or surgically.
+In general, an elderly person with a proximal humeral fracture rarely regains full range of movement, whether treated conservatively or surgically.
 The aim is rehabilitation to a functional range of movement.

 • Generally recovery takes at least one year but union is expected at 6-8 weeks.